Maryland Social Work Licensing Requirements

 Answer: Yes.
-All levels and sectors of social work require licensing through the Board of Social Work Examiner in order to practice or use the title social worker.
+All levels and sectors of social work require licensing through the Maryland Board of Social Work Examiners in order to practice or use the title social worker.

 Question: What are the educational requirements for each of the different licensing levels?

 Answer: Earning a CSWE-accredited bachelor’s degree in social work will allow you to pursue licensure in Maryland as an LBSW.
 To become an LMSW, LCSW, or LCSW-C, you will need to earn a master’s degree in social work from a CSWE-accredited program.

 Question: Where do I get information about the social work examination?

 Answer: The best place to get information about exams, test center locations, and allowable accommodations is directly from the Association of Social Work Boards (ASWB), which oversees all of the licensure exams.